 Performance Characteristics of Bearings

-The most important characteristic that all bearings share is that they reduce friction between two surfaces in contact – this creates a more efficient transfer ofenergy, reduces erosion, and allows greater longevity.
+The most important characteristic that all types of ball bearings share is that they reduce friction between two surfaces in contact – this creates a more efficient transfer ofenergy, reduces erosion, and allows greater longevity.
 As bearing technology has progressed, new advances in bearing shapes, materials, fluid dynamics, and electromagnetic enhancements have all enabled better performance.

 Bearing material technology has seen numerous important advances, moving from wood to iron, and then from steel to today's low-friction plastics.
 Exotic bearings may include a contained fluid barrier, or even an electromagnetic field for ultra-efficient performance – these technologies actually keep the two bearing components from touching, which greatly increases service life.

 Direction of force is a separate characteristic to consider.
 Forces can come from a variety of directions: radial, axial (or thrust), bending movements, or a combination of the above.
-Different bearings are designed to manage different types of movement.
+Different types of bearings are designed to manage different types of movement.

 A bearing's operating speed is just as important as load capacity.
 Speed is typically measured as the maximum relative surface speed, using feet or meters per second.
 Performance may also be noted as the product of bearing diameter (usually in millimeters) and rotations per minute, or D*N – a higher result means a greater speed capacity.

-'Play' is a special measurement of bearings, and notes the gap between the bearing and the adjacent surface.
+'Play' is a special measurement of different types of bearings, and notes the gap between the bearing and the adjacent surface.
 An example: a 20mm roller bearing in a 23mm slot has 3mm of play.
 Play comes into account for applications with variable force directions or speeds... the greater the play, the greater amount of variability that can be accommodated.

 Movement is not limited to forces affecting the bearing – stiffness measures movement within the bearing itself.
-Heavy loads and high speeds have the potential to deform bearings – accordingly, these bearings will be constructed of stronger, more resistant materials.
+Heavy loads and high speeds have the potential to deform different types of bearings – accordingly, these bearings will be constructed of stronger, more resistant materials.
 Slower speeds and lighter loads have less risk of bearing deformation, allowing the use of less-resistant materials.